 Vela Przina Beach

-Vela Przina is one of Korčula’s most popular beaches.
-Due to its gently sloping, sandy shore, it’s the best for a refreshing swim, or some relaxation on the sand.
+Vela Przina is one of the most popular beaches on the island.
+Due to its gently sloping, sandy shore, it’s the best for a refreshing swim or some relaxation on the sand.

 If you head to the east of the beach, you’ll be able to escape the crowds and enjoy the peace.